 Who We Are

-We are a loose and emerging collective of individuals who are working together to shift practice in philanthropy to more effectively support leadership transitions.
+We are an emerging collective of individuals working together to shift practice in philanthropy and nonprofits to more effectively support leadership transitions and succession planning for nonprofits.

 It has become clear to us that when these transitions are approached with comprehensive and effective support, they have the power to invigorate and empower the organization as a whole and support the vibrancy of new leaders.
-Support is necessary before, during, and after transitions.
+To cultivate transformational leadership, support is necessary before, during, and after transitions.

 How We Work